Implementing Views in Java or Scala

 Such changes require you to define a new View.
 Kalix will then rebuild it from the source event log or value changes.

-Views from topics cannot be rebuilt from the source messages, because it’s not possible to consume all events from the topic again.
-The new View will be built from new messages published to the topic. |
+Views from topics cannot be rebuilt from the source messages, because it might not be possible to consume all events from the topic again.
+The new View is built from new messages published to the topic. |

 Rebuilding a new View may take some time if there are many events that have to be processed.
 The recommended way when changing a View is multi-step, with two deployments: